dcordero/Radar-33823598/README.md

 · Open radar: https://openradar.appspot.com/33823598

+# Update

+This issue was resolved in tvOS 11 beta 7 (15J5369a) / Xcode 9 beta 6 (9M214v)

 # Description
 When using UIPageViewController, with transition style Scroll, the first view controller is presented with a wrong left offset.